-The Trust uses an electronic system, 'Declare'.
-Staff members requiring advice and guidance on the system should email corporate.governance@mcht.nhs.uk
+The Trust uses an electronic system, 'Declare' and can be accessed by visiting https://mcht.mydeclarations.co.uk.
+Staff members requiring advice and guidance on the system should email corporate.governance@mcht.nhs.uk.

 The responsibility for the management of the trust's conflict of interests' process, including the review of this policy lies with the Director of Corporate Affairs.
 Executive responsibility lies with the Chief Financial Officer.